data-fair/data-fair/doc/pages/user-guide-backoffice/update-dataset-en.md

 Before performing a manual update, check your data schema.
 For example, if a visualization uses your dataset, verify that the columns used by the visualization are still present in the new file you are importing.

 The update is done using the **Update** action button on the [dataset edit page](./user-guide-backoffice/edition-dataset) you want to update.
-You need to choose the new file to load on your computer and upload your dataset on Data Fair.
+You need to choose the new file to load on your computer and upload your dataset on Data&nbsp;Fair.

 The file will be submitted to 6 processing steps: